redgato7/projectGym/README.md

 I suggest you to install also cmder: https://cmder.net/

-Go to directory client by unix commands:
+Go to directory client by unix commands in cmder and run commands to install app.

 # Client Terminal A: